sirspen/minikube-exercise/README.md

 ### Flags

-There are a couple Flags avaliable for the install script.
+There are a couple Flags available for the install script.

 | Flag               | Description              |
 |:------------------:| ------------------------ |